 A questionnaire and events during July enabled people to let us know which challenges they think are our most significant, or tell us any you think we’ve missed.

 Based on feedback from workshops with community group representatives, we’ve put together three possible ways we could focus our activities in the years to come.
 Of course, there aren’t just three possible approaches!
 We could mix ‘n’ match from these, or do something quite different.
 We’d like your help and feedback as we work towards these decisions over the coming months.

 With a 20 year plan and a lot of our costs already directed to required activities such as roading and water, it’ll take some time to see real results from our plans.
 And in order to take on new activities, we will need to reprioritise money from other areas.
 When we set our direction we’ll establish key milestones throughout the 20 years, so we can all see the progress we’re making.

 What do you think?

-Fill out the questionnaire to let us know what you like or don’t like about these three possible approaches – or let us know about one of your own.
+Our questionnaire during July sought feedback on what people like or don’t like about these three possible approaches – or to let us know about one of their own.

 Te pitomata o te hapori, whakatupuria!

 The Kapiti Coast has a string of distinct, close-knit communities and neighbourhoods.
 Based on the idea that our people and our sense of community are our key strength, this approach would focus on growing community resilience and capability.

 Working with this approach could over time see more community-led projects and increased funding of community groups with an aim of making our villages more liveable and retaining their individual character.
 More community events could look to attract locals as well as visitors.
 Other Council work would focus on business-as-usual services and transport work could concentrate on connecting communities within Kapiti.

 Kapiti has a varied and strikingly beautiful natural environment.
 This approach would look to preserve our natural environment, enhancing environmental experiences and attracting residents and businesses that support this.